Line of Duty

 Line of Duty is a British police procedural and serial drama television programme created by Jed Mercurio and produced by World Productions for the British Broadcasting Corporation (BBC).
 It began broadcasting on BBC Two on 26 June 2012.
 The programme performed well and was quickly commissioned for additional series that aired in 2014 and 2016.

-After becoming the highest-rated series on BBC Two in 10 years, Line of Duty was promoted to BBC One, beginning with the fourth series in 2017 and the fifth in 2019.
-It secured commissions for a sixth series, which concluded on 2 May 2021, after the programme had aired a total of 36 episodes.
+After becoming the highest-rated series on BBC Two in 10 years, Line of Duty was promoted to BBC One, beginning with the fourth series in 2017, the fifth in 2019, and the sixth in 2021.
+A seventh series is currently in production and is scheduled to air in 2027.

 The series stars Martin Compston, Vicky McClure, and Adrian Dunbar, among others.
 It revolves around Anti-Corruption Unit 12 (AC-12), a team inside a fictional police force tasked with "policing the police".
 Mercurio originally pitched the series to BBC One in 2011 but was turned down and directed towards BBC Two.
 After the two networks were restructured, the programme was transferred to BBC One.

 Mercurio has written the entirety of the series, directed some episodes, and served as producer and executive producer.
 Filming of the first series took place in Birmingham, England, before moving to Belfast, Northern Ireland, for the remainder of the programme.
 Simon Heath, Stephen Wright, and Tommy Bulfin are additional executive producers of the show, which was also produced with Northern Ireland Screen and BBC Northern Ireland.

 Line of Duty has secured an international cult following despite complications with international distribution rights.
-The series has been praised by many critics, although it was criticised by some for its conclusion of a long story arc.
+The series has been praised by many critics, although it was criticised by some for its conclusion of a long story arc at the end of series six.
 It set viewership records and became the highest-rated drama in the UK since 2002.
 The programme has received several accolades, including multiple nominations for British Academy Television Awards (BAFTA TV).
-In November 2025 it was announced the show would be returning for a seventh series.

 Synopsis

 Line of Duty follows DS Steve Arnott, a former counter-terrorism officer who is transferred to Anti-Corruption Unit 12 (AC-12) after refusing to agree to cover up an unlawful shooting by his own team.
-At AC-12 Arnott is partnered with DC Kate Fleming, a highly-commended undercover officer with a keen investigative instinct.
+At AC-12 Arnott is partnered with DC Kate Fleming, a highly commended undercover officer with a keen investigative instinct.
 They work under the supervision of Superintendent Ted Hastings, uncovering corruption within the fictional Central Police.
 Throughout the series, AC-12 investigates seemingly disparate cases involving apparently corrupt police officers such as DCI Tony Gates (series one), DI Lindsay Denton (series two), Sergeant Danny Waldron (series three), DCI Roseanne Huntley (series four), undercover officer DS John Corbett (series five), and DCI Joanne Davidson (series six), among others.

 AC-12 realises the pervasive nature of corruption and the police's deep-rooted links to an organised crime group.
 A long-running story arc revolves around discovering the identity of "H", a corrupt person or persons of senior rank within the police force who are instrumental in running organised crime.